-Follow six-year-old Hillary McKibbin in Ottawa, Canada in her fight against a rare blood disorder, Aplastic Anemia.
+Follow eight-year-old Hillary McKibbin in Ottawa, Canada in her fight against a rare blood disorder, Aplastic Anemia.
 Help increase awareness for people all over the world to join the global stem cell registry.
 It’s time to give everyone an equal chance at benefitting from a life-saving bone marrow transplant.
 Everyone deserves a match.
 Let’s #StartWithHillary.

 Hillary’s story – The beginning

 This is Hillary.
 She is six.
 She has big dreams of being a rockstar.
 She is always singing.
 On May 12, 2019 (Mother’s Day), after a blood test, we were called in the middle of the night to bring her to the nearest emergency room immediately.

 Hillary underwent two urgent life-saving blood transfusions.
 She was admitted to the Children’s Hospital of Eastern Ontario (CHEO) and further tests ensued.
 A chest x-ray and surgical bone marrow biopsy revealed that she did not have cancer.
 Samples of her blood were sent out all over the world — London, New Zealand, Vancouver, and California.
 We found ourselves tumbling down the rabbit hole as doctors systematically ruled out over twenty genetic causes and viruses in a race against time to determine the best treatment.